w3f/Grants-Program/applications/Substrate_Move_System_Pallet_2.md

 **Substrate Move System Pallet** - A Substrate system pallet that can be used as a building block for substrate-based chains, it exposes interfaces to interact with the Move virtual machine.
 **Substrate Move** - A Move language fork that is Substrate compatible.

 - The goal is to provide a Substrate system pallet that allows to deploy and interact with Smart Contracts written in the Move language, by providing a Move Virtual Machine (MoveVM) as a pallet.
-- We plan on exploring a fork of the Move language, so it’s adjusted to work with the Substrate ecosystem, as well as developing a Substrate system pallet that allows the execution of Move smart contracts.
 - The project directly improves the growth potential of the Substrate based ecosystem by providing support for one of the most modern smart contract programming languages and VM types out there - Move.
 - We are interested in creating this project because we are firm believers in the modular vision of web3, and only by collaborative efforts on improving and unifying the technology between different chains and the languages, will we get better products as an outcome.

 **Goal** - Level up the growth possibilities of the Substrate ecosystem by providing a way to develop and execute Move smart contracts on Substrate.

-This is the second phase of a 3-phase development program:
+This is the second phase of a 3-phase development plan:

 1. In-Depth Exploration and Assessment of MoveVM and Substrate Integration
 2. **MoveVM compatibility work and Subtrate Pallet development**